flutter/website/src/content/get-started/fwe/user-input.md

 create and support additional design languages such as [Fluent UI][], [macOS UI][], and more.
-If the existing design system components don't quite fit what you need, Flutter lets you build your own custom widgets, which you will read about at the end of this section.
+If the existing design system components don't quite fit what you need, Flutter lets you build your own custom widgets, which is covered at the end of this section.
 No matter which design system you choose, the principals on this page apply."

 > <i class="material-symbols" aria-hidden="true">menu_book</i> **Reference**:
 > The [widget catalog][] has an inventory of commonly used widgets in the [Material][] and [Cupertino][] libraries.

-Next, we'll cover a few of the Material widgets that support common use cases for user input in your Flutter app.
+Next, we'll cover a few of the Material widgets that support common use cases for handling user input in your Flutter app.

 [pub.dev]: {{site.pub}}
 [Layouts]: /get-started/fwe/layout